-Based on the Auntie Mame novels, it tells of the adventures of a young boy, orphaned by the death of his father, being raised as the ward of his wealthy, eccentric, and impulsive aunt during The Great Depression.
+Based on the Auntie Mame novels by Patrick Dennis, it tells of the adventures of a young boy, orphaned by the death of his father, being raised as the ward of his wealthy, eccentric, and free-spirited aunt during The Great Depression.

-It was made into a 1974 film starring Lucille Ball (in her final film performance), with Bea Arthur and Jane Connell reprising their stage roles as Vera Charles and Agnes Gooch respectively.
+It was adapted into a 1974 film starring Lucille Ball (in her last big-screen performance), with Bea Arthur and Jane Connell both reprising their stage roles as Vera Charles and Agnes Gooch respectively.
 Gene Saks, who'd directed the Broadway production, also helmed the film version.

 The musical and film contain examples of: